A Single Day

 On the way home stop for an ice cream and a wander on the High Street and visit the harbour or enjoy a fish supper with a sea view.
-Or perhaps pick strawberries at The Store to take home or some smoked fish from Belhaven Smokehouse, both located by the A1 / Thistly Cross roundabout.
+Or perhaps take home some smoked fish from Belhaven Smokehouse, both located by the A1 / Thistly Cross roundabout.

 Add Two or Three Days